 A little further on from the Musee du Champignon, you will come to the Pierre et Lumiere exhibit which is an underground exhibit showcasing gigantic sculptures depicting the monuments of the Val de Loire.

 These sculptures are carved out of limestone (tufa) and are lit with illuminations to showcase the dramatic facades.
-Sculptures include recognizable basreliefs of Tours, Angers, Chinon and its Plantagenet fortress and many more Anjou destinations.
+Sculptures include recognizable basreliefs of Tours, Anger, Chinon and its Plantagenet fortress and many more Anjou destinations.

 Les Jardins du Puygirault